mdrisser/weather/README.md

 Uses the [convert](https://github.com/mdrisser/convert) and [utilities](https://github.com/mdrisser/utilities) libraries

 ### weather.toml
-This is the configuration file that is shared by both scripts.
+This is the configuration file.